 Justin Timberlake is afraid of spiders.

-In 1972, a young Indian wrote to John Lennon that he had a dream to travel around the world, but no money, and asked him to send the necessary amount.
-Lennon replied: "Meditate and you will be able to see the whole world in your imagination."
-In 1995, an Indian, having sold Lennon's letter at auction, went on a trip around the world.
+In 1972, a young Indian wrote to John Lennon that he had a dream to accomplish trip around the world, but there is no money, and asked to send the necessary amount.
+Lennon replied: “Meditate and you can see the whole world in your mind.”
+In 1995, an Indian man, having sold Lennon's letter at auction, set off on a trip around the world.

-Einstein adored the films of Charlie Chaplin and had great sympathy for both him and his touching characters.
-One day he sent a telegram to Chaplin:
+Einstein adored Charlie Chaplin's films and had great sympathy for both him and his touching characters.
+One day he sent Chaplin a telegram:

 Chaplin replied:

 “I admire you even more.
-Nobody in the world understands your theory of relativity, but you still became a great person.
+Nobody in the world understands your theory of relativity, but you still became a great man.

 Charles Dickens always slept with his head to the north.
-He thought it would improve his writing ability.
+He thought it would improve his writing skills.

-The house where Jefferson wrote the US Declaration of Independence now sells hamburgers.
+The house where Jefferson wrote the Declaration of Independence now sells hamburgers.

-During the reign of Elizabeth I, there was a tax on the beard of men.
+During the reign of Elizabeth I, there was a tax on men's beards.

 The national flag of Italy was designed by Napoleon Bonaparte.

-Tesla did not have his own house or apartment - only laboratories and land.
+Tesla had neither his own house nor apartment - only a laboratory and land.
 The great inventor usually spent the night right in the laboratory or in hotels in New York.
 Tesla never married.
-According to him, a solitary lifestyle helped develop his scientific abilities.
+According to him, a solitary lifestyle helped the development of his scientific abilities.

-The myth that Marilyn Monroe has six toes on her left foot arose from one shot.
-Photographer Joseph Jagura photographed a young Norma Jean in 1946 on Zuma Beach.
-In one photo, due to the accumulation of sand that stuck to her foot, it seems that the actress has six fingers.
+The myth that Marilyn Monroe had six toes on her left foot arose from one photograph.
+Photographer Joseph Jagura photographed young Norma Jeane in 1946 at Zuma Beach.
+In one photo, due to the accumulation of sand that stuck to her foot, it appears that the actress has six toes.

-One day, the father of Russian aviation, Zhukovsky, after talking all evening with friends in his own living room, suddenly got up, looking for his hat, and began to hurriedly say goodbye, muttering: However, I stayed too long with you, it's time to go home!
+The father of Russian aviation, Zhukovsky, once, after talking the whole evening with friends in his own living room, suddenly got up, looking for his hat, and began to hastily say goodbye, muttering: However, I stayed too long with you, it’s time to go home!

 Briefly about famous people (part 1) updated: February 26, 2017 by: website

-Once, Henry Ford, traveling in a small car of his company, saw on the road exactly the same car with a damaged engine.
+Once, Henry Ford, while traveling in his company's compact car, saw on the road exactly the same car with a bad engine.

 Galileo Galilei spent his wedding night reading a book.
-Noticing that it was already dawn, he went to the bedroom, but immediately went out and asked the servant: “Who is lying in my bed?”
-"Your wife, sir," replied the servant.
-Galileo completely forgot that he was married.
+Noticing that it was already dawn, he went to the bedroom, but immediately came out and asked the servant: “Who is lying in my bed?”
+“Your wife, sir,” answered the servant.
+Galileo completely forgot that he got married.

 The German mathematician Peter Gustav Dirichlet was very taciturn.
 When his son was born, he sent his father-in-law a telegram, perhaps the shortest in the history of the telegraph: “2 + 1 = 3.”